Forest Management

 FOREST POLICY: INTERNATIONAL CASE STUDIES

 Bill Wilson, et al., eds..
-Examines forest policy in some of the major forestry regions, primarily the main competitors in world softwood markets - the U.S. South and Pacific Northwest, British Columbia and Alberta, New Zealand; Sweden; Finland; Chile, and; Russia.
+Examines forest policy in some of the major forestry regions, primarily the main competitors in world softwood markets - the U.S. South and Pacific Northwest, British Columbia and Alberta, New Zealand, Sweden, Finland, Chile, and Russia.
 For each region, it provides an overview of the economy, resource base, composition of the forest industry, and major stakeholders.
-Also examines policy issues, including forest management, timber pricing and exports, environmental standards, land ownership & use, and the institutional settings.
+The book also examines policy issues, including forest management, timber pricing and exports, environmental standards, land ownership & use, and the institutional settings.
+A comprehensive overview.
 6 x 9, 288p, 50 b&w illustrations, 1999.

 CANADIAN FOREST POLICY: Adapting to Change